About

 I am sensitive to the deeply personal work of knowledge production; and I build on my own experience as the author of peer-reviewed articles and a scholarly monograph (published by Cambridge University Press in 2019).

-I grew up the oldest of five children in a white evangelical household in central Pennsylvania (and, briefly, eastern Kansas).
-Public school educated, K to PhD, I earned my PhD in Latin American and Caribbean history from the University of North Carolina at Chapel Hill (2014) and was a Andrew W. Mellon Postdoctoral Fellow at Dartmouth College.
+I grew up the oldest of five children in a white, evangelical (Focus on the Family) household.
+Home was central Pennsylvania and, for a few years, eastern Kansas.
+Public school educated, K to PhD, I earned my doctorate in Latin American and Caribbean history from the University of North Carolina at Chapel Hill (2014) and was an Andrew W. Mellon Postdoctoral Fellow at Dartmouth College.
 I received my BA in Spanish and Women’s, Gender & Sexuality Studies from the University of Kansas (2005).

 I now live and work in community in central North Carolina.